GDGTC/DeLorean/README.md

-Project DeLorean - GDG DevFest 2015
+Project DeLorean - DevFestMN 2015
 ===========================

 This project is a template for a dynamic web app for a chapter's GDG DevFest.